codio/knowledge/source/instructors/setupcourses/assessments/advanced-code-test.rst

        :alt: Pycodestyle

      To add individual Python source files whose style should be checked, either enter their relative path to `~/namespace` or drag them from the File Tree into the **Add Case** text box and click **Add Case**.
 You may add as many cases as needed.
 When the assessment executes, ``pycodestyle`` inspects each added file and outputs all styling issues that it found.

+     **Using JUnit**

+When using JUnit you can add your own custom feedback to the standard feedback from Junit to return to the students.
+The feedback  message can be passed to the assert method as the first parameter.

+    `assertEquals(feedback, expected, actual)`

      **Using UnitTest**